ScientaNL/DoctrineJsonFunctions/README.md

 ### SQLite JSON1 Extension operators

-Support for all the scalar and aggregare functions as seen in the [JSON1 Extension documentation](https://www.sqlite.org/json1.html).
+Support for all the scalar and aggregate functions as seen in the [JSON1 Extension documentation](https://www.sqlite.org/json1.html).

 #### Scalar functions